Board view

 In board view, you can add a second layer of groups, called sub-groups.
 This lets you further organize your database items within a group.

-in the top right of your database and clickSub-group
+Open the settings menu at the top right of your database →

 Switch up how your board is ordered with drag-and-drop.